Coach/Corner Duties: Day of the Fight

 After the line-up is finalized at the meeting, plan your fighter’s prep.
 This consists of replenishing your fighter again after weigh-ins and the warm-up itself.

-Best practice is to get your fighter warmed up four-five fights before(e.g. If your fighter is Fight #9, they must start warm-up by Fight #4 or 5).
+• Best practice is to get your fighter warmed up four-five fights before(e.g. If your fighter is Fight #9, they must start warm-up by Fight #4 or 5).
 But before they warm up, ensure they have at least eaten their second meal at least two to three hours before their fight so they can be digested (not bloated) before they warm up.
 If there are no early knockouts, each fight from start to finish generally takes up to 15-20 minutes total (e.g. entrances + fight rounds + break between rounds + results + exit).
 If we return to the example of your fighter being Fight #9, get them to eat thirty minutes to an hour before Fight #1 so they can be ready to move by Fight #4 or 5.
 When eating, remind your fighter to listen to their body and to eat just enough so they aren’t bloated or still hungry after.

-Not all promotions are equal.
+• Not all promotions are equal.
 Some promotions have a digital system or volunteers going into warm-up areas to give live updates on bout numbers to the fighters and coaches.
 Others have no such system and coaches must make do with what they have.
-If you have a second corner, or another student in the audience, get them to message you which fights are on while are you in the warm-up area with your athlete.
+If you have a second corner, or another student in the audience, get them to message you which fights are on while you are in the warm-up area with your athlete.
 Staying with your athlete ensures you can warm-up immediately if some fights end early and your fight gets moved up.
 You are also there to ensure your fighter stays focused or rested if necessary.
 Oftentimes, a fighter’s loved ones (e.g. family, training partners) may attempt to visit them in the warm-up area or a fighter contacts them (e.g. video call, texting).
 This can be a distraction and it is your job to ensure no one is around to distract your fighter in-person or over the phone.
 The fighter should also avoid being on social media, and only use their phone for music to get into their zone.

-The warm-up consists of two parts: the massage and the workout.
+• The warm-up consists of two parts: the massage and the workout.
 Both are meant to physically and mentally prepare the fighter to compete, but not deplete them beforehand.

 1. MASSAGE (10 min. max)